AZX-215/Gravity-List-Legal/Docs/PRIVACY.md

 Depending on your jurisdiction, you may have rights to access, rectify, or erase your personal data.
 To exercise these rights, contact us.

 ## 10. Contact Us
-For questions about this Privacy Policy, please email **contact@gravityslists.example.com**.
+For questions about this Privacy Policy, please contact #azx9071 via Discord.